Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Empirical Illustration

 \section{Empirical Illustration}

-In this section, we illustrate the CS bounds revisiting the minimum wage study by \citet{Cengizetal2019}.
+In this section, we illustrate the CS bounds by revisiting the minimum wage study by \citet{Cengizetal2019}.
 This application demonstrates the usefulness of the class of policy-relevant parameters we introduce to examine the impact of the minimum wage increase.
 In particular, the lower-tail quantile social welfare treatment effect estimates allow us to zoom into the lower tail of the distribution, where we expect the minimum wage to have an impact.
-Overall, our CS bounds document proportionately larger impacts on the Gini social welfare in the lowest part of the distribution, where the minimum wage increase led to increases in the mean and reductions in inequality in the lower tails.
+Overall, our CS bounds document proportionately larger impacts on the Gini social welfare in the lowest part of the distribution, where the minimum wage increase led to increase in the lower-tail mean and Gini social welfare.
 We also find that the distributional DiD exhibits violations of monotonicity in the lower tail of the distribution and is therefore not suitable for this application.

-In Section \ref{App:CK1994} of the online appendix, we illustrate the CS bounds with another survey data set, revisiting the seminal work by \citet{CK1994}.
+This empirical illustration highlights two practical advantages of our approach.
+First, our CS bounds relieve practitioners from having to take a stance on the support of the outcome of interest.
+Second, our multi-period CS bounds combine information from multiple pre-treatment periods to tighten the bounds on the parameters of interest and to simultaneously test the model assumptions.